smurthy/nebula49/README.md

 - The GPU is underwhelming but that's what I had lying around.
 Since the newer generation entry-level Nvidia PRO cards don't allow sharing memory, I'll need to consider which route to take since VRAM will be important for some of my use cases (not gaming).

 - By default, the RAM speed is around 4800 MT/s.
 EXPO must be enabled in the BIOS to reach closer to 5600 MT/s.
 I opted not to do that for now as the RAM is also a source of heat, power draw.
 As the Threadripper CPU can easily torch 350 Watts under full load, I'm still tweaking to find the right balance of power and efficiency.

+## Update for 2026
+- Upgraded GPU to Blackwell RTX Pro 4500 for training, inference of local models for small VLMs and LLMs.
+- Workstation powered, in part, by local 11kw solar panel grid-tied system with planned upgrade to large battery backup for evening, night, cloudy-day usaage
+- Upgraded network for 5 gig egress, ingress

 - The motherboard version is 1.2.
 There is a bug with previous versions with respect to sleep/suspend that can't be resolved with a BIOS update.
 Get the latest motherboard version.